richardfoltin/PikachusRevenge/readme.md

 Description
 ---------------------------------------------

 Small java based game project.
-You have to control Pikachu to free the pokémon on a tile based 2D map.
+You control Pikachu to free the pokémon on different tile based 2D maps.
-But you have to avoid the vicious trainers, who patrol on the different levels.
+You have to avoid the vicious trainers, who patrol on the different levels.
 You will be caught, if you get into line of sight.

 Contents